Quick guide: Laser Eye Surgery recovery

 These effects are mild and temporary and can occur during the days and weeks following surgery.
 They include dry eyes, light sensitivity, vision fluctuations, and glare like halos and starbursts at night.

 Of all the temporary effects of Laser Eye Surgery, dry eyes is the most common — which is why we provide eye drops.
-It’s advised to keep your eyes well lubricated with the drops and to use them when you feel any mild discomfort or irritation, for instance when in an air conditioned room or using a screen for prolonged periods of time.
+It’s advised to keep your eyes well lubricated with the drops and to use them when you feel any mild discomfort or irritation, for instance when in an air-conditioned room or using a screen for prolonged periods of time.
+Dry eye symptoms usually resolve within 3-6 months but can persist for a year in some cases.

 Some light sensitivity is expected after Laser Eye Surgery, and it will normally reduce within the first 12-24 hours.
 During this time, patients are recommended to avoid overly bright, harsh lighting and wear sunglasses if it’s sunny out.